 We invite you to apply to the youngest top law school in the nation – UCLA School of Law.
 The Office of Admissions is available to help first-year applicants experience a smooth and successful application process.
-We will begin accepting applications for Fall 2021 in early September through the LSAC online application service.
-Applications will be due by February 1, 2021.
+Please note that applications for fall 2021 are now closed.
+We will begin accepting applications for Fall 2022 on September 1 through the LSAC online application service.
+Applications will be due by February 1, 2022.

 Steps to Applying to the First Year Class

 Please note that by the time of enrollment, applicants must have a bachelor’s degree that has been awarded by an institution that is accredited by an accrediting agency recognized by the United States Department of Education.
 For students educated outside of the United States, the undergraduate degree must be from an institution that is equivalent in quality to that of institutions accredited by an accrediting agency recognized by the United States Department of Education.
 If you have any questions about educational prerequisites, please email firstname.lastname@example.org.

 All applicants for Fall 2022 should follow these application procedures: